pixpilot/scaffoldfy/docs/TASK_TYPES.md

 **Evaluation Timing:**

 - Tasks are evaluated **twice** during execution:
   1. **Initial filter (lazy mode)**: Before prompts are collected.
-Tasks with conditions referencing undefined prompts are **included** (not filtered out yet).
+Tasks with conditions referencing undefined prompts or exec commands are **included** (not filtered out yet).
   2. **Final filter (strict mode)**: After all prompts and variables are collected.
-Tasks are evaluated with the full context, and only enabled tasks are executed.
+Tasks are evaluated with the full context (including exec command execution), and only enabled tasks are executed.

 This two-phase approach allows you to use prompt values in task `enabled` conditions without errors.
-Tasks referencing prompts that don't exist yet will be temporarily included, then properly filtered once all user input is collected.
+Tasks referencing prompts that don't exist yet or using exec commands will be temporarily included, then properly filtered once all user input is collected and commands are executed.

 ### Examples